Kamil-Kochanczyk/Second-Sphere-Game/README.md

-My second game created in Unity.
+This is my second game created in Unity.
+It was created for educational purposes.